 As you’ve noticed throughout all of this, we’ve talked about “civil” and “respectful” fights.
 Let’s discuss what that means and how to keep your arguments from turning into something ugly and harmful.

 First things first.
-Never, ever, ever, ever, ever (times a million) result to violence.
+Never, ever, ever, ever, ever (times a million) result to violence when fighting.
 That goes for both men and women.
 Contrary to popular belief, women can be the aggressors, too.
 Sadly, society brushes it off as “cute” or “funny” when they see a woman pummeling her spouse in a fit of anger.
 It’s neither.
 It’s abuse and assault, plain and simple.
-Emotional abuse is just as bad as violent physical abuse, so don’t resort to name calling either.
+Emotional abuse is just as bad as violent physical abuse, too so don’t resort to name-calling either.

 Focus on what you can solve first